mfkenson/MAEG5755-2021-Team-PARK/README.md

 ### Gazebo Simulation

 * Not recommend to use baxter.sh anymore.
 We should manually handle the environment variables.
-* In simulation mode, make sure your ~/.bashrc export ROS_IP and export ROS_MASTER_URI (pointing to localhost, i.e. 127.0.0.1)
+* In simulation mode, make sure your ~/.bashrc DO export ROS_IP and export ROS_MASTER_URI (pointing to localhost, i.e. 127.0.0.1)
 ```
 export ROS_IP=127.0.0.1
 export ROS_MASTER_URI=http://127.0.0.1:11311